nutanshinde1/Practice14/README.md

-Website for Chechking WEATHER updates.
+Website for Chechking WEATHER updates of any city.